Tracing the Origins - Overseas Landscapes

 34弗朗西斯科·瓜尔迪《威尼斯总督在广场上协助庆祝复活节》-编辑 拷贝.jpg

-Francisco Guardi's "The Governor of Venice Assists in Celebrating Easter on the Square"
+Francisco Guardi's "The Doge of Venice Helps Celebrate Easter on the Square"

-Jean Antoine Watteau (France, 1684-1721) reflects the life of upper class society, where people wear dazzling silk and satin.
-The beautiful colors and exquisite decorative styles in the painting replaced the more robust style of the Baroque period, and the Rococo style began to sprout.
-Francois Boucher (France, 1703-1770)'s works are light hearted, witty in style, and often contain interesting content, representing the mainstream painting style of the Rococo period.
-Jean Honore Fragonard (France, 1732-1806) has a variety of expressive techniques, which can delicately and delicately depict objects, as well as depict rough and freehand shapes, and effectively use light and dark variations in his creations.
+Jean Antoine Watteau (France, 1684-1721) reflected the life of the upper class, where people wore dazzling silk and satin.
+The beautiful colors and intricate decorative styles in the painting replaced the more robust styles of the Baroque period, and the Rococo style began to emerge.
+Francois Boucher (France, 1703-1770)'s works have light themes, humorous styles, and often contain interesting content, representing the mainstream painting style of the Rococo period.
+Jean Honore Fragonard (France, 1732-1806) had a diverse range of expressive techniques, including delicate and delicate depictions of objects, rough and freehand depictions of shapes, and effective use of light and dark changes in his creations.

 35让·安东尼·华托《舟发西苔岛》-编辑 拷贝.jpg